 Q8.
 What is your onboarding process for service providers?
-Are they on contractual basis or full time basis?
+Are they on a contractual basis or full-time basis?

 All of our tow and roadside assistance partners today are businesses (as opposed to individuals), and are thus classified as 1099’s.
 This is actually the standard for our industry.
 All those AAA trucks you see on the road?
 They are 1099’d independent service providers.
 (In fact, many of their trucks work for us too!)